Michaelvll/michaelvll.github.io/_pages/about.md

 social: false
 ---

+I just fortunately joined the CS Ph.D. program at [UC Berkeley RISELab](https://rise.cs.berkeley.edu/) in the fall, 2020.

-I am a senior student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)) and a member of the SJTU ACM Honors Class, which is an elite CS program for the top 5% talented students.
+Before coming to Berkeley, I was an undergraduate student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)) and a member of the SJTU ACM Honors Class, which is an elite CS program for the top 5% talented students.

-**My overall GPA is 92.47/100, Rank: 2/37**.

-I have had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab, and an undergraduate researcher working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.
+I also had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab, and an undergraduate researcher working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.

 My research interests lie in **efficient deep learning**, especially for **natural language processing** and **speech**, and **system**.

-I will fortunately join the CS Ph.D. program at [UC Berkeley RISELab](https://rise.cs.berkeley.edu/) in the fall, 2020.

 ### Education